-Please have available the Company Number and the Control Number, both located at the top of this page,

-Number or Tax Identification Number.
+Please have available the Company Number and the Control Number, both located at the top of this page, along with the last four digits of your Social Security Number or Tax Identification Number.

 Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

 INTERNET - www.eproxy.com/aos Use the Internet to vote your proxy until 12:00 p.m.
 (CDT) on April 12, 2013.

-PHONE - 1-800-560-1965 Use a touch-tone telephone to vote your proxy until 12:00 p.m.
+PHONE - 1-800-560-1965

+Use a touch-tone telephone to vote your proxy until 12:00 p.m.
 (CDT) on April 12, 2013.

-MAIL - Mark, sign and date your Proxy Card and return it in the postage-paid envelope provided or return it to A. O. SMITH CORPORATION, c/o Shareowner Services SM , P.O.
+MAIL - Mark, sign and date your Proxy Card and return it in the postage-paid envelope provided or return it to A. O. SMITH CORPORATION, c/o Shareowner ServicesSM, P.O.
 Box 64873, St. Paul, MN 55164-0873.

-IF YOU VOTE BY INTERI NET OR TELEPHONE, PLE ò Please detach h O NOT M AIL YOUR PROXY CAR D. A. O. S MITH CORPORATION 201 PROXY - CLASS A COM ETING s proxy when properly exposals 1, 2, 3, 4 and 5. secuted will be voted in the n nanner directed herein by the u ındersig gned.
-If no direction is made, th is pro oxy will be voted FOR 1.
-Election of directors: 01 Ronald D. Brown02 Paul W. Jones03 Ajita G. Rajendra 04 Mathias F. Sandoval05 Bruce M. Smith06 Mark D. Smith ☐ Vote FOR all nominees (except as marked) Vote WITHHOLD from all nominees authority to vote for any in s) in the box provided to the 2.
-Proposal to approve, by named executive officer non-binding advisory vote thes: ne compensation of our For ☐ Against ☐ Abstain 3. ppointment of Ernst & Young nting firm of the corporation: LLP as the independent For ☐ Against ☐ Abstain 4.
-4. Proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to increase authorized shares of Common Stock (conditioned on stockholder approval of proposal 5): For ☐ Against ☐ Abstain 5.
-Incorporation to decreas amendment to our Amended se authorized shares of Class older approval of proposal 4): A Common Stock For □ Against ☐ Abstain authorized officer.
-If a partnership, please sign in partnership name by authorized person
+IF YOU VOTE BY INTERNET OR TELEPHONE, PLEASE DO NOT MAIL YOUR PROXY CARD. ò Please detach here. ò l .
+Election of directors: 01 Ronald D. Brown02 Paul W. Jones03 Ajita G. Rajendra 04 Mathias F. Sandoval05 Bruce M. Smith06 Mark D. Smith Vote FOR all nominees (except as marked) Vote WITHHOLD from all nominees Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2 .
+Proposal to approve, by non-binding advisory vote the compensation of our named executive officers: For ☐ Against ☐ Abstain 3.
+Proposal to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the corporation: For ☐ Against ☐ Abstain I. Proposal to approve an amendment to our Certificate of Incorporation to increase authorized shares of Common Stock and decrease the number of authorized shares of Class A Common Stock: For □ Against ☐ Abstain Dir rectors recommend a vot e FOR proposals 1, 2, 3 and 4 ı.
+Address change?
+Mark Box Date

+A. O. SMITH CORPORATION 2013 ANNUAL MEETING PROXY - CLASS A COMMON STOCK

+This proxy when properly executed will be voted in the manner directed herein by the undersigned.
+If no direction is made, this proxy will be voted FOR proposals 1, 2, 3, and 4.